stefan-hoeck/idris2-rhone-js/src/Examples/Selector.md

 by invoking the mysterious `reactimateInDom` function.
 This is where the other half of the magic happens, but that's for another post.

+Just a final note: `reactimateInDom` might set up resources (for instances running timers) we ned to cleanup once we switch to another example application.
+The `feedback` loop takes care of this:
+After a new example has been started, its cleanup hook is sent back to the input of the controlling MSF and invoked before the next application is started.

 ### Comparison with other MVC Libraries